egparedes/base_binder_envs/README.md

 ## Using this repository as base environment for Binder

-To open another GitHub repo as interactive content on Binder using this repository as base environment use URL link like:
+To open another GitHub repo as interactive content on Binder using this repository as base environment, use an URL link like:

 `https://mybinder.org/v2/gh/<gh-user-name>/<base-repo-name>.git/<branch_name>master?urlpath=git-pull?repo=<git-content-repo-url>

-Extra options that can be added to URL to customize aspects of the access to the content repo are:
+Extra options that can be added to the URL to customize the access to the content repo:

     # Select content-repo branch
     &branch=<git-content-branch>